-The American Podiatric Medical Association has compiled a list of conditions that can affect our feet over time, along with commonly recommended approaches to treatment.
+The American Podiatric Medical Association has compiled a list of conditions that can affect our feet over time.
+This list also includes commonly recommended approaches to treatment.

 Skin and nail problems

-- Fungal infections.
-Fungal infections, such as athlete’s foot, which can thrive in the warm, dark environment inside your shoes.
-Over-the-counter powders and creams can help, but medical attention should be sought if the condition doesn’t improve —as a severe fungal infection can be difficult to treat.
+- Fungal infections, such as athlete’s foot, which can thrive in the warm, dark environment inside your shoes.
+Over-the-counter powders and creams can help, but medical attention should be sought if the condition doesn’t improve.
+A severe fungal infection can be difficult to treat.

-- Warts.
-Warts are a type of skin growth caused by a virus that typically enters the skin through small or even invisible cuts.
-Plantar warts that form on the soles of the feet can be contracted by walking barefoot in places where the virus is present, such as the warm, moist environment of public changing rooms.
+- Warts are a type of skin growth caused by a virus that typically enters the skin through small or even invisible cuts.
+Plantar warts that form on the soles of the feet can be contracted by walking barefoot in places where the virus is present.
+This can include the warm, moist environment of public changing rooms.
 In order to help avoid warts, avoid walking barefoot outdoors, particularly in communal bathing facilities such as at public pools or in gyms.
-Over-the-counter products can be used to treat warts, but a visit to your doctor may also be required as warts may spread or worsen if not dealt with effectively.
+You can use over-the-counter products to treat warts.
+However, you may also need to visit your doctor, as warts may spread or worsen if not dealt with effectively.

-- Ingrown toenails.
-Ingrown toenails are caused by a piece of growing toenail piercing the skin.
+- Ingrown toenails are caused by a piece of growing toenail piercing the skin.
 Depending on the cause, this condition can be chronic and require constant attention and upkeep.
 (For example, ingrown toenails may have a hereditary cause.)
-Treatment for an ingrown toenail can include soaking the affected foot in warm, salty water and then, if an infection is present, applying an antiseptic lotion and bandage.
+Treatment for an ingrown toenail can include soaking the affected foot in warm, salty water.
+Then, if an infection is present, apply an antiseptic lotion and bandage.
 The part of the nail that is cutting into the skin can be removed by a doctor, if at-home treatments are not effective in addressing the issue.

 Muscle and tendon problems

-- Hammertoe.
-Hammertoe happens when the tendons that control toe movements become shortened over time, pulling the toe back toward the foot to form an upside-down V shape.
+- Hammertoe happens when the tendons that control toe movements become shortened over time.
+This pulls the toe back toward the foot to form an upside-down V shape.
 Switching to shoes that provide more space for your toes can help.
-In the most serious cases, surgery may be required to correct the anatomy of the foot tendons.
+In the most serious cases, you may need surgery to correct the anatomy of the foot tendons.

-- Tendinitis.
-Tendinitis, including Achilles tendinitis, is an inflammation of the tendons in the feet, and is a common cause of foot and ankle pain.
-It is often caused by strain or injury, and is treatable with recovery measures that may include physical therapy.
+- Tendinitis, including Achilles tendinitis, is an inflammation of the tendons in the feet, and is a common cause of foot and ankle pain.
+It is often caused by strain or injury and is treatable with recovery measures that may include physical therapy.

 Joint and nerve disorders

-- Swollen feet.
-Swollen feet, which can be the result of long periods of standing and which also can indicate more serious underlying problems, including diabetes and peripheral artery disease — both of which may result in decreased circulation to the feet and in potential chronic foot health problems that can worsen.
+- Swollen feet, which can be the result of long periods of standing.
+They also can indicate more serious underlying problems, including diabetes and peripheral artery disease.
+Both conditions may result in decreased circulation to the feet and in potential chronic foot health problems that can worsen.
 If swollen feet are a concern, steps you can take include limiting salt intake, ensuring you move about throughout the day, elevating your feet and ankles at night, and the use of compression socks, available at a drugstore, to prevent the collection of fluid in your lower legs, ankles and feet.
 If swollen feet become a chronic condition or are accompanied by other health concerns, schedule a visit with your primary care physician or a podiatrist who can make a thorough assessment.

 In addition to these conditions, our feet and ankles may be affected by injury.
 These include sprains, strains (which are soft-tissue injuries), and fractures (which are a break in the bone).
 Soft-tissue injuries in particular may benefit from treatment by a physiotherapist.